Luzifer/twitch-bot/wiki/Home.md

                            # applies templating but MUST result in a parseable integer
       counter_step: 1      # Integer, can be negative or positive, default: +1

+    # Introduce a delay between two actions
+    - delay: 1m         # Duration, how long to wait (fixed)
+      delay_jitter: 1m  # Duration, add random delay to fixed delay between 0 and this value

     # Issue a delete on the message caught
     - delete_message: true # Bool, set to true to delete